artemissing/artemissing/README.md

 - 👋 Hi, I’m @artemissing
-- 👀 I’m interested in bioinformatics in healt sciences
+- 👀 I’m interested in bioinformatics in health sciences
 - 🌱 I’m currently learning phyton
 - 💞️ I’m looking to collaborate on research data analysis
-- 📫 How to reach me
+- 📫 How to reach me ...

 <!---
 artemissing/artemissing is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.